AuliaSatria21/auliasatria21/notes/progress.md

 *   Consider adding CI/CD pipelines for automated testing and deployment.
 *   Explore adding a `CONTRIBUTING.md` file to guide potential contributors.

+Consider adding a `CONTRIBUTING.md` file to outline how others can contribute to the project.

+Explore CI/CD pipelines for automated testing and deployment to streamline the development process.